saghul/pyuv/docs/util.rst

     Get information about resource utilization. getrusage(2) implementation which always uses RUSAGE_SELF.
 Limited support on Windows.

-.. py:function:: pyuv.util.getaddrinfo(loop, cb, ...)

-    Asyncronous equivalent of `socket.getaddrinfo`.
-This function returns a `GAIRequest` object which has a `cancel()` method that can be called in order to cancel the request.

-    Callback signature: ``callback(result, errorno)``.

-.. py:function:: pyuv.util.getnameinfo(loop, cb, ...)

-    Asyncronous equivalent of `socket.getnameinfo`.
-This function returns a `GNIRequest` object which has a `cancel()` method that can be called in order to cancel the request.

-    Callback signature: ``callback(result, errorno)``.

 .. py:class:: pyuv.util.SignalChecker(loop, fd)

     :type loop: :py:class:`Loop`